The National Dementia Office was established in 2015 to oversee the implementation of the National Dementia Strategy.

 Research projects include the multi-hospital Cork Dementia Study; an RCT of augmented physical activity in older people in hospital (APEP); and early delirium recognition/detection (the Cork Delirium Studies).
 Dr Timmons leads the Cork Integrated Dementia care Across Settings (Cork-IDEAS) project, developing an integrated dementia care pathway between the community and acute hospital.

 Sinead joined the team in April 2019 as a project officer having previously worked in the Nursing & Midwifery, Planning & Development Unit (NMPDU) for 14 years.
 Sinead has been involved in promoting education and training.
 Throughout her time in the NMPDU Sinead assisted in the roll-out of national projects, including the National Dementia Education Programme and more recently the Early Warning Score in Acute Hospitals.
-Sinead is currently studying for her Certificate in Project Management.
+Sinead holds a Certificate in Project Management.

 Ita joined the team in May 2019 as a project officer for the National Dementia Office.
 Ita has previously worked in the acute services for the past 19 years.
 Her academic background is in healthcare completing her B.A in Healthcare Management, Post Grad in Health Promotion and she holds a Certificate in Project Management.